High-Yield Savings Account Comparison

 The Bottom Line

-Choose Capital One if getting the best rate matters most, BBB rating matters to you, or you value in-person banking.
+Choose Bask Bank if getting the best rate matters most.
+Choose Capital One if BBB rating matters to you, or you value in-person banking.

 Comparison of Bask Bank vs Capital One savings accounts